RahulShivkumar/Titanic-Kaggle/README.md

 Titanic: Learning From Disaster(Kaggle)
 =======================================
 A python algorithm to solve [Kaggle's 'Titanic: Learning From Disaster'](https://www.kaggle.com/c/titanic-gettingStarted) machine learning problem using Radomized Forests.
+It gives a score of 0.79426 (Top 15%).

 Install
 =======